Bloom-host/BloomDocs/docs/running_a_server/update-minecraft.md

 ---
-id: 1.19
+id: update-minecraft
-title: 1.19 Update
+title: Update Minecraft Server
-slug: /1.19
+slug: /updateminecraft
 hide_table_of_contents: true
-sidebar_label: ❗ How to update to 1.19 ❗
+sidebar_label: ❗ How to update your Minecraft Server ❗
 ---

 ### Introduction

-Minecraft 1.19 - The Wild Update has been released!

 With every update it takes a while for softwares such as Spigot, Paper and forks of it to update and support all the changes.
-Unfortunately it's not possible to have a set ETA for 1.19 support but you can keep track of updates on [SpigotMC.org](https://www.spigotmc.org) or on  [PaperMC's GitHub](https://github.com/PaperMC/Paper/issues/7780)!
+Unfortunately it's not possible to have a set ETA for new versions, but you can keep track of updates on [SpigotMC.org](https://www.spigotmc.org) or on  [PaperMC's Discord](https://discord.gg/papermc)!

-Moving forward the game will use Java's latest release, Java 17.
+Moving forward the games latest versions will use Java 21.

 ---

 ### Precautions
 A new version of the game with loads of new content also means potential new exploits and issues.
-- Before updating be sure to create and test a backup of your entire server.
+- Before updating, be sure to create and test a backup of your entire server.
 Downgrading a world without causing corruption is near impossible.
 - Moreover, if you aren't utilizing our [completely free and automatic backup feature](../using_the_panel/backups.md), we would highly suggest you set that up before updating.
-- Once you update to 1.19 you can't go back to any previous version, unless you reset your worlds or restore a backup that was made when the server was on the previous version.
+- Once you update to a newer version of minecraft you can't go back to any previous version, unless you reset your worlds or restore a backup that was made when the server was on the previous version.

 :::important